passlab/DCFG/dyninst_CFG/README.md

 as the pinatrace tool, but it runs much slower than pinatrace

 ### Installation of dyninst and build CFG
-1. Download dyninst version 9.2.0 (https://github.com/dyninst/dyninst/releases/tag/v9.2.0) (The latest git repo also works) and check the README for all the dependencies software (Boost, cmake, libdwarf, libelf and libiberty).
+1. Download dyninst version 9.2.0 (https://github.com/dyninst/dyninst/releases/tag/v9.2.0) (The latest git repo also works) and check the README for all the software dependencies (Boost, cmake, libdwarf, libelf and libiberty).
 On Ubuntu, those packages can be installed by using

            sudo apt-get install libboost-dev libelf-dev libiberty-dev cmake libdwarf-dev

 1. After all the prerequisite are installed, under the dyninst folder, run the following commands:

-           cmake -DLIBDWARF_INCLUDE_DIR=../dwarf-20161021-install -DLIBDWARF_LIBRARIES=../dwarf-20161021-install/libdwarf.so ."

            cmake -DCMAKE_INSTALL_PREFIX=/home/yan/pintool/dyninst-install .   # change the target folder you want, it is for DYNINST_INSTALL later make